rss logo

 PKI

-• Go to /etc/openvpn/ directory:
+• Enter the /etc/openvpn/ directory:

 root@host:~# cd /etc/openvpn/

-• Initialize the pki:
+• Initialise the pki:

 root@host:~# /usr/share/easy-rsa/easyrsa clean-all root@host:~# /usr/share/easy-rsa/easyrsa init-pki

-• Type yes to initialize:
+• Type yes to initialise:

 WARNING!!!
 You are about to remove the EASYRSA_PKI at: /etc/openvpn/pki and initialize a fresh PKI here.
 Type the word 'yes' to continue, or any other input to abort.
 Confirm removal: yes